reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

- Returns a boolean indicating whether the object has the field `{!reach} fld`.
+ Returns a boolean indicating whether the object has the field `{!rsh} fld`.
 This is statically known.

 ### {#ref-programs-data} Data